-PRIVATE EQUITY OWNER HEALTHCARE COMPANY REVENUE FROM LATEST STATUTORY ACCOUNTS, £M Granville Baird Capital Partners CastleCare Group Ltd - Special education and children's services sector CastleCare operates a national network of schools and children's homes across England & Wales, accommodating children with complex and challenging needs.
+PRIVATE EQUITY OWNER HEALTHCARE COMPANY REVENUE FROM LATEST STATUTOR ACCOUNTS, £M Granville Baird Capital Partners Castlecare Group Ltd Special education and children's services sector CastleCare operates a national network of schools and children's homes across England & Wales, accommodating children with complex and challenging needs.
 Specialist services include residential treatment programmes for sexualised behaviour.
 The CastleCare Group of companies started trading in Kent in the late 1980's and expanded throughout the 1990's and first part of 2000's through the opening of new homes.
 The principal subsidiaries of the holding company, CastleCare Group comprise: Castle Homes Ltd, Castle Homes Care Ltd, CastleCare Cymru Ltd, Quantum Care UK Ltd and CastleCare Education Ltd. In July 2004, Granville Baird Capital Partners, the European mid-market private equity firm, invested £9 million in a £22.4 million management buyout of CastleCare Group.
-Since then Granville Baird has made a series of £21.9m in the year to December 2010 Grove Ltd registered in Jersey Barchester HoldCo (Jersey) Ltd - Elderly care home sector - Learning disabilities / mental health care home sector - Mental health hospital sector Barchester Healthcare is a major provider of care homes catering for self-paying older residents (the largest single group) as well as older residents funded by the NHS and local authorities.
+Since then Granville Baird has made a series of investments in the business including the acquisition of Sovereign Care. £21.9m in the year to December 2010 Grove Ltd registered in Jersey Barchester HoldCo (Jersey) Ltd Elderly care home sector Learning disabilities / mental health care home sector Mental health hospital sector Barchester Healthcare is a major provider of care homes catering for self-paying older residents (the largest single group) as well as older residents funded by the NHS and local authorities.
 The company also provides some specialist care for younger adults with learning disabilities or mental problems, funded by local authorities or the NHS.
 In June 2004, Barchester announced a strategic alliance with the mental health hospital provider Cygnet Healthcare, cemented by cross shareholdings, with a view to possible acquisition of Cygnet by Barchester at some stage in the future.
 In October 2004 Barchester acquired 3i owned Westminster Health Care Holdings Ltd for £525m, making it Britain's fourth largest care home group at the time.
-The Barchester group refinanced its care home holdings in 2007, raising £572 million by issuing a bond securitised on the company's (then) 160 care homes.
-Barchester Healthcare is financially backed by individual investors including John Magnier with a 22% stake in the company, JP McManus (14%) and Dermot Desmond (15%).
-Sister companies with investors in common include Castlebeck Group Ltd, Richmond Care Villages and the children's nursery company Casterbridge Care & Education Group Ltd. £433m in the year to December 2010 Hermes GPE LLP ILG Holdings Ltd - Learning disabilities / mental health care home sector ILG (Independent Living Group) is a provider of residential care for adults with severe and profound learning disabilities in the South East of England.
+The Barchester group refinanced its care home holdings in 2007, raising £722 million by issuing a bond securitised on the company's (then) 160 care homes.
+Barchester Healthcare is financially backed by individual investors including John Magnier with a 22% stake in the company, JP McManus (14%) and Dermot Desmond (15%). £433m in the year to December 2010 Hermes GPE LLP ILG Holdings Ltd Learning disabilities / mental health care home sector ILG (Independent Living Group) is a provider of residential care for adults with severe and profound learning disabilities in the South East of England.
 Virtually all residents are publicly funded.
 The company's areas of care include: autistic spectrum disorder, acquired brain injuries, Huntington's disease, learning disabilities with physical disabilities, and learning disabilities with visual impairment.
 ILG focuses on providing high quality care in small, modern homes located in Kent, East and West Sussex and Hampshire.
 ILG has been built up through acquisitions as well as organic growth, and trades under the names of ILIACE (Independent Living in a Caring Environment) and Evesleigh.
 In December 2006 ILG was acquired by Hermes Private Equity for an undisclosed sum, with plans to expand both organically through new build and through acquisition.
 The company, however, was unable to service its debt obligations and as part of a restructuring was sold in February 2012 for a nominal sum to turnaround specialist James Hayward. £19.8m in the year to March 2010